citp/privacy-policy-historical/a/ar/art/article-niche.com.md

 * * *

-[Last Updated **April 2009** ]
+[Last Updated **December 2009** ]

 **The basics of our privacy statement**

-    1. Article Niche Directory does not share, sell or rent any personal information such as your name and email addresses to outside third parties.
+Article Niche Directory does not share, sell or rent any personal information such as your name and email addresses to outside third parties.

-    2. We will not send you unsolicited e-mail.
+We will not send you unsolicited e-mail.
 We will only send e-mails to those who request them through our opt-in process.

-    3. We honour all removal requests--you may unsubscribe at any time.
+We honour all removal requests--you may unsubscribe at any time.

 We appreciate you subscribing to our list and using our services.
 We will not abuse that privilege.
 Article Niche Directory puts a high priority on list accuracy and quality content.